 Let’s get started.

-- Step 1: Grab your favorite large bowl and add all of the ingredients to make the patties.
+- Step 1: How To Mix Blue Cheese Into Burgers.
+Grab a large bowl and add all of the ingredients.
 Use your (very clean) hands to blend the ground beef with the seasonings.
-Using a spoon or other large utensil will simply smash the ingredients together and will cause the burgers to become too dense and mushy in texture.
-Hands are your best tool here.
+Respect the meat!
+Culinary school drills it into you early.
+Don't manhandle it and don’t use a spoon or large utensil.
+Doing so will simply smash the ingredients together and cause the burgers to become too dense and mushy in texture.
+Pro Tip: Hands are your best tool here.

 - Step 3: Cook the hamburgers.
-Using either an outdoor grill or cast iron skillet.
-Cook time for the burgers is 5-6 minutes per side.
+Using either an outdoor grill or cast iron skillet, either way cook time for the burgers is 5-6 minutes per side.
 Get the cooking surface nice and hot then add the hamburgers.
 After there’s a good sear on one side of the burger, turn heat down and cook 5 – 6 minutes.
 Only turning once, cook the other side of the burger for the same amount of time.
 Use a instant-read thermometer to insure the internal temperature reaches 160 degrees.
-Remove from heat, keep the burgers warm while you toast the burger buns.
+Remove from heat, keep the burgers warm and tented while you toast the burger buns.

 - Step 4: Toast the buns.
-Butter each bun and cook butter side down until the buns are nice and toasty.
+Butter each bun with butter or mayo and cook butter side down until the buns are nice and toasty.
 Serve immediately.

 These blue cheese burgers are so full of flavor it really doesn’t need much in the way of toppings, but here are some suggestions if you’re looking to jazz things up.